suhasbm09/ai-code-commentor/Readme.md

 ---

 **🧠 Sample Prompt Sent to Model**
 ““Comment this code clearly and meaningfully with inline comments.
-At the end, add a brief explanation.”
+At the end, add a brief explanation.““

 ---

 **Built by**
-SUHAS B M
+SUHAS B M | CSE Student
-#rs Year CSE Student

-- @suhasbm2004@gmail.com
+- @suhaasbm2004@gmail.com